 - fails to respond to an objection from a paying parent.

-- provides written notice that he or she no longer qualifies as a Child Attending School.
+- provides written notice that they no longer qualify as a Child Attending School.

 - The child should notify us and the paying parent(s) right away.

 - A paying parent can file a written objection.
 The child will have 30 days to prove he or she qualifies as a Child Attending School.
 If the child does not respond or does not qualify, we will suspend the child’s support.

 - You must complete the steps to qualify as a Child Attending School as described above.